spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### useExecHealthCheck

-By default halyard deploys services with an `exec` based health check in order to improve compatibility with istio.
-This however can break functionality for implementations of Load Balancer service types and Ingress Controllers that rely on having a http health check to validate.
+By default halyard deploys services with an `exec`-based health check in order to improve compatibility with Istio.
+This however can break functionality for implementations of Load Balancer service types and Ingress Controllers that rely on having an http health check to validate.
 Setting `kubernetes.useExecHealthCheck: false` will switch the check method to be http based for such use cases.

 ### Using Custom Volumes